patrick-men/GoGPT/README.md

 Given that the GPT 3.5 model is already a notable increase, this is the chosen way to go from here on out.

-> This needs to be checked, but in case the way to communicate with the API of a different model doesn't differ too much, this tool can be forked and adapted.
-> Best case, only the API key can be changed appropriately.

 Source: [OpenAI API Pricing](https://openai.com/pricing)

 ## Installation